 I personally grew up in a more conservative family, and I never would have worn leggings/tights in high school even to exercise.
 But I’ve loosened up as I’ve gotten older.
-Running tights are way more comfortable to run in when it’s cold than baggier pants, and I typically need the extra layers anyway to keep warm so I wear a longer shirt.
+Running tights are way more comfortable to run in when it’s cold than baggier pants, and I typically need the extra layers anyway to keep warm.
+So I wear leggings and a longer shirt.

 I tend to wear compression shorts in the summer because they are much more comfortable in my opinion, and I would wear them year-round if it were warm enough.
-But again, all of this is very personal, as I have several friends who exercise and run in leggings year-round.
+But again, all of this is very personal.
+I have several friends who exercise and run in leggings year-round regardless of the temperature.

 And while some women can definitely wear them suggestively, I’ve typically found that most women who wear running tights/leggings at the gym or out for a run aren’t trying to flaunt anything.
-They’ve just picked what is most comfortable to get a workout in.
+Leggings are a functional, comfortable option for workout clothing.

 In the end, it’s up to you what you wear under your running tights and what you wear over them.
 If you’re still not sure, see what your friends do or just go with your gut instinct.
 You’ll likely pick what is most comfortable for you.